aalborgunilib/check_primo_pipes/README.md

 ## Todo or future ideas

 * Make stalled pipe detection more sophisticated
-* Make it possible to define a list of pipes to include / exclude
+* Make it possible to define a list of pipes to include / exclude from monitoring
 * Monitor the execution time of pipes (performance data)
 * Monitor errors in a pipe run